anshmenghani/Fusion/README.md

 git clone https://github.com/anshmenghani/Fusion.git
 ```

-Be sure to create a virtual enviornment in the resultant `Fusion` directory and activate it.
+Be sure to create a virtual environment in the resultant `Fusion` directory and activate it.

 Assuming `Python` is already installed, run (from the resultant `Fusion` directory)